 From the riverside rambles to woodland wanders, West Berkshire has it all.
 Bowdon Woods is a nature reserve sprawled among ancient woodland created for both humans and wildlife to enjoy in harmony.
 The reclaimed space offers three circular walks for a range of abilities.

 Wildlife and nature thrive all year-round in Bowdown Woods, however when it comes to Spring, the budding flowers prove to be exceptionally explosive.
-As the trees and leaves spring back to life, the West Berkshire woodland is flooded with rays of sunlight squeezing through the buds and branches, creating pools of golden beams throughout your walk.
+As the trees and leaves spring back to life, the West Berkshire woodland is flooded with rays of sunlight squeezing through the buds and branches, creating pools of golden beams throughout your Spring walk.

 Beacon Hill Iron Age Hill Fort